jigneshsharma123/javaString-Practice/README.md

 - **Default:** Members with default access modifier (no modifier) are accessible within the same package.
 - **Protected:** Members with protected access modifier are accessible within the same package and by subclasses even outside the package.
 - **Public:** Members with public access modifier are accessible from anywhere.

+# what is Encapsulation in java

+1. Encapsulation in java is a process of wrapping code and data together into a single unit, for example , a capsule which is mixed of several medicines.